orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 #### initial_belief:
 In some cases, the initial state of the robot is not deterministic.
 Users can generatively describe the initial state distribution using C++ code.</br>
 Conceptually, the initial state distribution is described by using this code to sample an infinite number of states representing the initial state distribution.</br>
-C++ code is usually deterministic, yet SDL provides methods to sample from known distributions.</br>
+C++ code is usually deterministic, yet SDL provides methods to sample from Discrete or Bernoulli distributions.</br>
 state variables are reffered to by `state.<state variable name>` e.g., `state.x`.
 The initial belief can assign the `state.` set of state variables.
 Their definition code sets their initial value.</br>
 ```
 bool p = 0.8;